decster/jnicompressions/README.md

 Build
 -----
+There are pre-build Mac OS X 64bit binaries available in /lib, currently I do not have other build envirments, but I will try to add more flatforms and intergate jni libraries into a single jar file in the future.

 Make jar & native library using:
 $mvn package

 Then add target/jnicompressions-0.1.0.jar to your classpath, and add